Last Updated on

 If you do a lot of night hunting or often find yourself shooting in low-light conditions, then you may consider a night vision scope.
 This type of scope has an infrared illuminator built-in, allowing you to see when there’s almost no light.

 Though almost every piece of gear can be labeled “tactical” these days, a tactical scope is a specific type of scope that’s purpose-built for a specific type of shooting.
-These scopes are meant to extend the standard engagement range for infantry troops, making it a perfect scope for the military.
+These scopes are meant to extend the standard engagement range for infantry troops, making them a perfect scope for the military.

 Tactical scopes tend to have lower magnification levels since they aren’t meant for long-range shooting.
 They’re often as low as 4X magnification with simple reticles that make it easy to quickly acquire targets at a close to medium range.

 Long-range scopes are a broad category of scopes that many scopes fall into, including competition scopes and sniper scopes.
-Any scope over 10X magnification could be considered a long-range scope.
+Any type of scope over 10X magnification could be considered a long-range scope.
 Most of these scopes have variable magnification, though there are some fixed long-range scopes as well.

 Hunting isn’t generally done at the longest of distances, so hunting scopes are usually 20x magnification or lower.
 They’re also not usually very adjustable.
-Most hunters want something simple and easy to use so there are fewer distractions in the moment.
+Most hunters want something simple and easy to use so there are minimal distractions in the moment.

 A scope for hunting generally focuses on creating a bright and clear image in any weather with any other features or functions taking a back seat.

-The scopes that are built for competition tend to be very high magnification and much less durable.
+The types of scopes that are built for competition tend to be very high magnification and much less durable.
 You wouldn’t want to use these scopes for hunting or tactical situations.
 They’re too big, too fragile, and often don’t have as much light transition.

 In competition shooting, you’ll often be shooting at minuscule targets from substantial distances.
 This is where a high-powered competition scope shines.
 And with magnifications up to 40X, some of these scopes are truly high-powered.
 They’re also gigantic compared to other scopes, so be prepared for the extra size and weight it will add to your gun.